folio-org/mod-data-export/FileUploadApi.md

 # *File Upload API*

 ## *Introduction*

-The *mod-data-export* is responsible for conversion of various FOLIO records(Instance,Holding Items) to MARC format and export them into the given destination.
+The *mod-data-export* is responsible for exporting FOLIO records into a specified output format into the given destination.
 The list of the FOLIO records can be defined in 2 ways: CSV file with listed identifiers or CQL query.

 This documentation describes the REST API to upload CSV files to the mod-data-export for further processing.